mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_batch/README.md

 └── bar.TN.png
 ```

-Two XML files, which will create two objects.
-The object created from `foo.xml` will have its MODS datastream created from the `foo.MODS.xml` and its thumbnail created from defaults; the object created from `bar.xml` will have its TN datastream created from `bar.TN.jpg` and its MODS datastream created from defaults; the object created from `baz.xml` will have its TN and MODS datastreams created from defaults and will have its RENDER_STYLESHEET datastream created from `baz.xsl`:
+Three XML files, which will create three objects.
+The object created from `foo.xml` will have its MODS datastream created from the `foo.MODS.xml` and its thumbnail created from defaults; the object created from `bar.xml` will have its TN datastream created from `bar.TN.png` and its MODS datastream created from defaults; the object created from `baz.xml` will have its TN and MODS datastreams created from defaults and will have its RENDER_STYLESHEET datastream created from `baz.xsl`:

 ```
 .